Temple of the Four Winds at Hindhead Commons: The Lost Pavilion on the Hill

-The lodge known as the Temple of the Four Winds was built around 1910 by Viscount Pirrie, a leading Irish shipbuilder and businessman.
+The lodge known as the Temple of the Four Winds was built around 1910 by Viscount Pirrie, a leading Irish shipbuilder and businessman, and owner of the nearby Witley Park Estate.
+It stood within his private deer park and served as a viewing lodge and social retreat.

 Photograph by Sean Edwards